huchi57/Memo/Notes/LearningUnrealEngine.md

 - `UFUNCTION` does not support function overloadings.
 - Examples:
   - `BlueprintCallable`: Makes this function callable in the Blueprint editor.
-  - `BlueprintPure`: Marks it as a pure function (it will have no exec wires).
+  - `BlueprintPure`: Marks it as a pure function (green node, it will have no exec wires).
+  - `BlueprintImplementableEvent`: Makes this as an implementable event (red node) in the Blueprint editor.
+  - `BlueprintNativeEvent`: For situations where you provide default C++ implementation but give opportunity to override it in Blueprints.

 ### UPARAM
 - Examples: